Skip to content

 kvm_mac: 42:61:64:55:53:42

-Driver Operating System
+Driver Compatibility with Operating Systems

 eem Linux

-Linux > 2.6.13
+rndis5 Windows XP...7 1; Linux > 2.6.13

-Linux > 2.6.13
+rndis Windows >= 7 2; Linux > 2.6.13

 1: Manual driver installation is required.
 Download RNDIS 5 Windows

-2: Automatic driver installation since kvmd-3.53
+2: Automatic driver installation since KVMD 3.53.

-2. To automatically configure the USB network on the server recommended using the service kvmd-otgnet.
-It configures the firewall, assigns an address to the local PiKVM interface usb0 and starts DHCP so the managed server can get the IPv4 address.
-By default, the address 172.30.30.0/24 to interface usb0 will be assigned.
-One of the other addresses from the network 172.30.30.0/24 will be assigned to the server when it requests it via DHCP.
-For security reasons, all incoming connections from the server to the PiKVM side are blocked (except for ICMP and UDP port 67 which is used for DHCP).
-If you want to allow access from the server to the PiKVM interface, then you need to add ports 80 and 443 to the whitelist using /etc/kvmd/override.yaml file like this:
+For security reasons, all incoming connections from the host to the PiKVM side are blocked (except for ICMP and UDP port 67 which is used for DHCP).
+If you want to allow access from the host to the PiKVM interface, you will need to add ports 80 and 443 to the whitelist using /etc/kvmd/override.yaml file like this:

 otgnet: